solid/authorization-panel/proposals/acp/use-cases.md

 HTTP/1.1 201 Created
 ```

-Let’s see what the IRI for the [Access Control Resource](definitions.md#access-control-resource) for /resume is.
+Let’s see what the IRI for the [Access Change Resource](definitions.md#access-change-resource) for /resume is.

 ```HTTP
 HEAD /resume HTTP/1.1